 Please note that this schedule is subject to change.
 Any changes or cancellations will be emailed to you.
-It is your responsibility to check the email address you have given to the school on a daily basis for any messages from the Department Chair/designate, facilitator or College Administration.
+It is your responsibility to check your Columbia College email address on a daily basis for any messages from the Department Chair/designate, facilitator or College Administration.
 It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.

-Class Session Topics Pre-Class Readings Class 1 Introduce Course Outline and Text Discuss Class Assignments Introduction to Language and Literacy Teaching and Learning Chapter 1 Class 2 Planning for Language and Literacy Teaching Language Development and Oracy Chapter 2Chapter 3 Class 3 Early Literacy Chapter 4 Class 4 The Pleasures of Literacy Chapter 5 Class 5 The Nature and Assessment of Reading Reading Instruction: Major Components Chapter 6Chapter 7Assignment 1 Due Class 6 Pedagogies to Foster Strategic Reading Chapter 8 Class 7 The Process of WritingAssessment and Conventions of Writing Chapter 9Chapter 10 Class 8 Responding to Efferent Text Chapter 11Assignment 2 Due Class 9 Responding to Aesthetic Texts Chapter 12 Class 10 Customer Service SurveysFinal Project Presentations Final Project Due
+Class Session Topics Pre-Class Readings Class 1 Introduce Course Outline and Text Discuss Class Assignments Introduction to Language and Literacy Teaching and Learning Chapter 1 Class 2 Planning for Language and Literacy Teaching Language Development and Oracy Chapter 2Chapter 3 Class 3 Early Literacy Chapter 4 Class 4 The Pleasures of Literacy Chapter 5Asynchronous Activity #1 Class 5 The Nature and Assessment of Reading Reading Instruction: Major Components Chapter 6Chapter 7Assignment 1 Due Class 6 Pedagogies to Foster Strategic Reading Chapter 8Asynchronous Activity #2 Class 7 The Process of WritingAssessment and Conventions of Writing Chapter 9Chapter 10 Class 8 Responding to Efferent Text Chapter 11 Assignment 2 Due Asynchronous Activity #3 Class 9 Responding to Aesthetic Texts Chapter 12 Class 10 Customer Service SurveysFinal Project Presentations Final Project Due